University of Toronto

 Damage Investigation & Remediation

-Following a hydro vault explosion and fire at 20 King Street West, HH Angus was engaged to provide consulting services for the subsequent investigation, restoration and rehabilitation of the base building core and shell.
+Following a hydro vault explosion and fire at 20 King Street West, HH Angus was engaged to provide mechanical and electrical engineering consulting services for the subsequent investigation, restoration, rehabilitation and modernization of the base building core and shell.

-20 King Street West is a 250,000 ft2 office building in Toronto’s downtown core.
-It consists of 15-storeys above grade, including the mezzanine, truss, upper truss and penthouse, as well as two levels below grade.
+20 King Street West is a 299, 635 ft2 office tower in Toronto’s downtown financial district.
+It consists of 12-storeys above grade, including the mezzanine, truss, upper truss and penthouse, as well as two levels below grade.

-HH Angus completed a remediation and renewal of all mechanical and electrical components and major equipment that had been severely contaminated or damaged by the fire.
+HH Angus completed an extensive remediation and renewal of all mechanical and electrical components and major equipment that had been severely contaminated or damaged by the fire.

 SERVICES